eiokonji/ludobots_cs349/README.md

 ![Image of Random 3D Creature Spawn](/3d1.png)

 These links are connected by revolute joints and each joint has a motor which can drive its movement.
-The links may or may not sensors, but all sensors are synaptically connected to all motors.
-Generated creatures do not have hidden neurons or cross-synaptic connections.
+The links may or may not have sensors, but all sensors are synaptically connected to all motors.
+Generated creatures do not have hidden neurons or mono-synaptic connections.

 ![Brain Genesis: 3d Creature](/3d2.png)